 Copyright © Nucleus Medical Media, Inc.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Preeclampsia is diagnosed if a pregnant woman has high blood pressure and significant protein in her urine.
+Preeclampsia is diagnosed if you have high blood pressure.

 Family Doctor—American Academy of Family Physicians